Save $99 on eero Pro 6 + Install. Use Code EEROINSTALL

 Winner: OLED

-If you have lots of people watching your TV at the same time, it’s very important to take the TV’s viewing angle into account.
+If you have lots of people watching your TV at the same time, it’s very important to take viewing angles into account.
 Since the self-lit pixels in an OLED TV emit light in all directions, they deliver more accurate light and color than LED TVs when viewed at an angle.

 (Image Source: AVForums)